volodymyr-kryvoshapov/mock-api-server/README.md

 Do not forget restart server.

-In order to reset data push button `Reset to defaults` on main page or just call `/reset`
+In order to reset data push button `Reset to defaults` on main page or just call resource `/reset`